Travel insurance is a great idea when you are setting off on a great adventure.

 You can purchase, extend your policy and make claims, even while traveling.
 Their plans also cover lost, stolen or damaged baggage.

-You can be assured all this, because that comes straight from their website!
+You can be assured all this, because it comes straight from their website!
 Check out the cost of a plan.

 Loss of Property Insurance